ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

    - [x] 6.2.
 Create a system for programmatically generating and updating project documentation.
    - [ ] 6.3.
 Develop mechanisms for customizing the project structure within predefined limits.
    - [ ] 6.4.
 Implement auto-documentation features for Python code.
+   - [ ] 6.5.
+Implement project structure analysis and comparison functionality.
+   - [ ] 6.6.
+Develop artifact mapping and conversion instruction generation.
+   - [ ] 6.7.
+Create a system for tracking and reporting on project structure alignment progress.
+   - [ ] 6.8.
+Implement rollback capabilities for structure and artifact conversions.
+   - [ ] 6.9.
+Develop guidelines and templates for handling edge cases in artifact conversion.

+- [ ] 10.
+Project Alignment and Conversion
+   - [ ] 10.1.
+Implement current project state analysis functionality.
+   - [ ] 10.2.
+Develop a comprehensive artifact mapping system.
+   - [ ] 10.3.
+Create an instruction generator for step-by-step artifact conversion.
+   - [ ] 10.4.
+Implement a priority system for critical artifact conversion.
+   - [ ] 10.5.
+Develop templates and guidelines for documentation reformatting.
+   - [ ] 10.6.
+Implement a validation mechanism for converted artifacts.
+   - [ ] 10.7.
+Create a detailed conversion reporting system.
+   - [ ] 10.8.
+Develop conflict resolution guidelines and mechanisms.
+   - [ ] 10.9.
+Implement a system for tracking and resuming partial conversions.
+   - [ ] 10.10.
+Create a project health reporting system for pre- and post-alignment comparison.

 - [>] 7.
 Domain-Driven Design (DDD) and Test-Driven Development (TDD) Support
    - [x] 7.1.
 Implement tools and utilities to support DDD practices.